CSA Weeks 1 & 2: Essential Recipes for Greens + Radish (or Turnip) Tartines with Anchovy Butter

 3. Herbs: Store basil out of the fridge in a glass with the stems dipped into a little bit of water.
 Parsley and cilantro keep well in the fridge.

-I have compiled all of my CSA Recipes and Tips here, but I’ve included a few essential recipes for using up all of those greens from your turnips and radishes as well as kale, broccoli rabe, and any other greens you might have on hand.
+Here are a few essential recipes for using up all of those greens from your turnips and radishes as well as kale, broccoli rabe, and any other greens you might have on hand.

 - Weeknight Carbonara loaded with Greens.
 I think this may be the most useful of all the recipes this time of year.
 You can use any greens—turnip, radish, kale, broccoli rabe, etc. It’s a super simple pasta dish and so, so tasty.
-How-to video on Instagram Stories.

 - Fried Greens Meatless Balls.
 Another perfect outlet for all of those greens.